MicrosoftDocs/powerbi-docs/powerbi-docs/developer/export-to.md

 ## Concurrent requests

 `exportToFile` supports concurrent export job requests.
 The table below shows the amount of jobs you can run at the same time, depending on the SKU your report resides on.
+Concurrent requests refer to report pages.
+For example, 20 pages in one export request on an A6 SKU, will be processed concurrently.
+This will take roughly the same time as sending 20 export requests with one page each.

 |Azure SKU  |Office SKU  |Maximum concurrent report pages  |